doc-ai/tensorio-ios/README.md

 You must let TensorIO know what kind of byte ordering an input layer expects via the *format* field.
 Consequently you must know what kind of byte ordering your model expects.

 TensorIO supports two byte orderings, *RGB* and *BGR*.
-Models ignore the alpha channel and don't expect it to be present, so TensorIO internally skips it when copying ARGB or BGRA pixel buffer bytes into  tensors that expect RGB or BGR data.
+Models ignore the alpha channel and don't expect it to be present, so TensorIO internally skips it when copying ARGB or BGRA pixel buffer bytes into tensors.

 ```json
 {